 But, just because you don’t own 20 acres (or any acres at all) doesn’t mean you can’t enjoy homestead living.
 As they say, homesteading is a state of mind, not a place.

 The important thing is to be content with where you are right now.
-You need to create the life you want right now instead of waiting for some future that may not happen.
+You need to create the life you want right now instead of waiting for future circumstances to be perfect.

 After all, homestead living is about returning to our roots, making do with what we have, and leading a simple, yet full and rich life.

 We started our homesteading adventures when we lived in a two bedroom apartment.
-We now live in a house on 20+ wooded acres, but guess what?
+Now we live in a house on 20+ wooded acres, but guess what?
 We don’t own it!
 And we probably won’t be homeowners for quite some time.

 There are many ways to have a homesteader’s heart without owning your own home.
 Here are some suggestions to get you started.